John Moore was born in the small village of Walton in Leicestershire in December 1923, he died in Leicester in August 2008 aged 84.

 Update March 2013

-As I have continued to transcribe the letters and reached June 1944 when John crosses the English Channel soon after D-Day I have also found a journal he kept on scraps of paper.
-Letters were subject to censorship and revealed little of where he was or what he was doing, but the journal fills in some of the details.
-When we reach this point I will incorporate the journal into the letters.
+As I have continued to transcribe the letters and reached June 1944 when John crosses the English Channel soon after D-Day I have also found two journals he kept on scraps of paper and a diary for 1945.
+Letters were subject to censorship and revealed little of where he was or what he was doing, but these fill in some of the details.

 Keep checking for new letters or follow @dearalljohn on Twitter for updates.